Xinzhe99/StackMFF-V2/README.md

 ## 🙏 Acknowledgments

-We sincerely thank all the reviewers who have been responsible and have improved the quality of this study!
+We sincerely thank all the reviewers and the editors for their responsible efforts and valuable feedback, which have greatly improved the quality of this study!
----

 ⭐ If you find this project helpful, please give it a star!
 </div>